rmorsomme/Sudoku-Solver/RMD.md

 }
 ```

-Now, our algorithm solves the "evil" grid seamlessly.
-In fact, I have tried to solve numerous grids with the algorithm and always succeeded.
+Now, our algorithm solves the "evil" sudoku grid seamlessly.
+In fact, I have tried to solve numerous sudoku grids with the algorithm and always succeeded.
 In the worst case, the algorithm makes a few wrong guesses (usually only one or two) before solving the grid.

 ``` r
 set.seed(123)